jamkelly89/NPI_Pipeline/README.md

 # What's Next?
 I would really like the information to be available with more filters so you don't have to download the 9gb .csv file.
 Being able to pull the information on a state level would be great.
 Learning how to host the information and develop API's would be a great challenge.

+On a smaller scale I need to move from the staging table to something in production.
+I need indicies, keys, a load date, and preferrably the filename in the table.
+I also would like to fix the dates from VARCHAR to date.
+The dates in the raw data gave SSMS trouble during the BCP load.

 # Learning Resources
 * Many many thanks to [Using the Bulk-Load Tools in SQL Server blog](https://www.sommarskog.se/bulkload.html)  for helping with BCP.
 BCP ended up being one of the more tedious and time consuming challenges of the project.
 [This](https://www.sqlservercentral.com/articles/skipping-columns-other-tricks-using-bcp-format-files-sql-spackle-1) contains much of the same info in less detail but is easier to read